How to use my own PostgreSQL instead of the PostgreSQL bundled with Applications Manager ?

 am.db.port=<port of your PostgreSQL> (ex: am.db.port=5432)

-3. Edit <AppManager_Home>\working\conf\database_params.conf file using a text editor and make the following changes :
+3. Edit <AppManager_Home>\working\conf\database_params.conf file using a text editor (take a backup of this file before making any changes) and make the following changes :

 • Specify the host and port of your own PostgreSQL.
 Change line